binish07/covid_visualizer/README.md

 # covid_visualizer
-Simple College project for visualisation of covid-19 effected people in India
+A project for visualisation of covid-19 effected people in India using python